Take a Virtual Tour

 Texas Health Arlington has showers in all the Labor and Delivery suites.
 Laboring in warm water may provide some additional relief.

-Expectant parents often find it helpful to have the support of a doula.
+Expectant parents often find the support of a doula to be helpful.
 Doulas are trained in providing emotional and physical support and helping women to carry out their birth plans.
-Doulas can be hired sometime during the pregnancy.
+Doulas are welcome at mom’s bedside as part of her care team and can be hired sometime during the pregnancy.

 The Golden Hour